luochen1990/coffee-mate/README.md

 ### reinforce syntax

-- `log`: can be used as a convinent log macro
+- `log`: can be used as a convenient log macro
-- `dict`: can be used to construct an dict convinently just like dict comprehension
+- `dict`: can be used to construct an dict conveniently just like dict comprehension
 - `sleep`: sleep syntactic sugar, second is used instead of millisecond

 ### type trans